tamlut-modnys/curriculum/hsl-23-2/hsl0/hsl0.md

 ![](Images/54.png)

-**Challenge:** Is the string "MU" a theorem in this system?
+**Hard Challenge:** Is the string "MU" a theorem in this system?
 Why or why not?

 Here is another example of a formal system.
 ![](Images/55.png)